falcon-computing/genome-release/docs/README.md

 | -L | --intervalList | String | a interval file (e.g. BED) that specifies targeted region of interest for the analysis |
 | -g | --gatk4 | | use GATK 4, if unset, GATK 3.8 will be used by default. |

-- The option `--intervalList | -L` is used to specify targeted analysis region.
-For example, according to the GATK Best Practices, a capture BED file is required to improve accuracy in WES analysis.
-For WGS analysis, the capture is not needed.
-In addition, using a interval list will speedup the analysis significantly.
-**NOTE**: Only a single interval list is supported.
+- The option `--intervalList | -L` is used to specify targeted regions which analysis such as coverage and variant calling will be performed.
+This option should be used if sample was sequenced using a capture set since it optimizes computer resources and improves accuracy.
+For WGS samples, the interval list can be set to focus on a region of interest defined by the user. **NOTE**: Only a single interval list is supported.
 If the user needs multiple interval lists, the lists need to be merged manually.
 - The option `--gatk4 | -g` is used to select between GATK 4 and GATK 3.8 to run a command.
 The corresponding `fcs-genome` command remains the same.
 For example, `fcs-genome printreads` calls GATK **PrintReads** by default.
 But with `--gatk4` flag, it calls GATK **ApplyBQSR** which is the new command in 4.0.
     Alternatively, a configuration `use_gatk4 = true` can be set in the *fcs-genome.conf* configuration file to enable GATK 4 for all commands, regardless of the option `--gatk4` being set or not.
 For more information, please refer to the section [Configurations](#configurations).